christo-auer/eilmeldung/README.md

 - Move: Press `c y` to yank (copy) a feed, navigate to destination, press `c p` to paste after (or `c P` to paste before)
 - Remove: Press `c d` to remove an empty feed/category, or `c x` to remove with all children

+### Importing an OPML File

+Instead of manually adding feeds and categories, you can also import an OPML file.
+An OPML file contains all the categories and feeds you have defined in another RSS reader or provider:

+- Export an OPML file from your current provider and save the OPML file somewhere in your home directory.
+- In `eilmeldung`, open the command line (`:`) and enter `importopml path/to/your/feeds.opml` and press enter.

+**Hint**: You can also export an OPML file via `exportopml path/to/your/feeds.opml`

 ## Essential Key Bindings

 **Note**: You can redefine all key bindings according to you likings.
 You can also add completely new key bindings via the [configuration file](docs/configuration.md).